Together, we will build a plan to help you navigate any challenging life experience

 You Don’t Have to Face Your Struggles Alone, I Am Here to Help

+I meet with clients in person and virtually.
 My clinical approach is psychodynamic, strengths-based, and trauma-informed.
 But my first job is to create a safe space to listen and learn about you: What do you see as your strengths?
 What gives you hope and peace of mind?
 What are the things that matter most to you?
 Together, we will build a plan to help you navigate any challenging life experience.
 I will support you along your journey.

 Get to Know A Little Bit More About Me